 Where do I go for help?

 The ATO website is the number one place to go with questions about tax.
 Your university’s student or financial services might also offer advice or help with your tax.
-Be wary of getting information from anywhere else, particularly if you have to pay for it.

 How long does it take?